codedeviate/aicollection/Writerside/topics/Go-Tools-Traceroute.md

 ## Step 2: Create the `traceroute.go` File

-Create a `traceroute.go` file in the `traceroutemod` directory to handle the traceroute functionality.
+Create a `traceroutemod/traceroute.go` file to handle the traceroute functionality.

 ```go
 package traceroute